By Dr. Mike Körner and Dr. Martin Krause //

-The main motivator of strategic cooperation is the combination of lack of resources, rapid growth, and immense time pressure.
+The main motivator of a strategic cooperation is the combination of a lack of resources, rapid growth, and immense time pressure.
 In this respect, the partnership aims at gaining a long-term competitive advantage, which will enable rapid growth in the current situation and beyond.
-Consequently, one should first determine the volume of this potential growth and then estimate the opportunity costs that will be incurred should the company not be able to realize this growth, or only after a delay.
+Consequently, one should first determine the volume of this potential growth and then estimate the opportunity costs that will be incurred if the company is not able to realize this growth, or only with a delay.
 These costs, including the necessary investments, are then the benchmark for all further steps in the adaptation process.

 Step 2: Creation of a project plan

 The second step is to check how much time is available for the development of the strategic partnership.
-This enables a clear estimate of the timeframe in which steps of the reorganization must be completed.
-This clearly limits the number of practical solutions and defines the time requirements for potential partners.
-It is important to create an integrated overall plan.
+This allows for a clear estimate of the timeframe in the reorganization must be completed.
+It clearly limits the number of practical solutions and defines the time requirements for potential partners.
+Thus, it is important to create an integrated overall plan.
 Frequently, some crucial topics are systematically underestimated or neglected in terms of duration and scope during planning.
-These include, for example, necessary development activities or obsolescence removal, which are required for the restart of series production, or the need to expand supporting functional areas such as incoming goods inspections or internal logistical activities, with subsequent negative consequences for the production ramp-up.
+These include, for example, necessary development activities or obsolescence removal, which are required for the restart of series production.
+Furthermore, it is necessary to quickly expand supporting functional areas such as incoming goods inspections or internal logistical activities in order to avoid negative consequences for the production ramp-up.

 Step 3: Selecting the Buy components

-The third stage involves selecting the systems or subsystems or processes to be handed over to the strategic partner.
+The third stage involves selecting the systems, subsystems or processes to be handed over to the strategic partner.
 In this make-or-buy decision, care must be taken to ensure that the selected subsystems / components do not require core competence expertise, otherwise there is a risk of building up a competitor in the long term.
 When selecting and allocating systems and subsystems to different strategic partners and suppliers, knowledge protection plays a key role.
 In our experience, internal resistance and fears among managers and employees can be expected at this stage.
 Some are worried about losing power or core competencies, while others fear for their future jobs.
-An objective assessment as well as clear objectives and communication help to overcome fears and to overcome legacy, outdated structures.
-What was considered internal core capabilities ten years ago may now be widely available technology in the market.
+A structured assessment as well as clear objectives and sound communication help to overcome fears and outdated legacy structures.
+What was considered internal core capabilities ten years ago may now be technology widely available on the market.